-Using electronic forms is a huge step toward automating workflows, and when documents are transmitted and acted upon digitally, the problems of lost or damaged documents hamstringing workflows go away.
+Using electronic survey forms is a huge step toward automating workflows, and when documents are transmitted and acted upon digitally, the problems of lost or damaged documents hamstringing workflows go away.
 What you need is workflow designer software that gives you the power and flexibility to create custom workflows that work for you, rather than requiring you to adapt to them.

 Why It’s Time to Automate Workflows

 Paper documents are slow to process, and expenses are associated with them (like ink, paper, and storage space) that don’t apply to electronic documents.
 Electronic forms linked into logical electronic workflows makes it so manual intervention is drastically reduced or eliminated throughout a process.
 They also grant better visibility into processes and allow perks like automated alerts that are great for keeping processes flowing at a good clip.

 Another important argument for using workflow tools to automate processes is that doing so makes it easier to meet security requirements and government and industry regulation requirements.
 Automated workflows can create an audit trail along the way, so if a process ever must be reviewed, doing so is fast and simple.